YEAR 3 PROJECT - 2023/4

 Prerequisites / Co-requisites

 Students are expected to gain an understanding of relevant background theory/technology in their topic area, and understand the context and motivation for the project work being undertaken.
 They are expected to report this in a professional manner, being able to report on the successes and limitations of their work.
+Students should identify and act upon any ethical or societal concerns of their project.
+Their project should adopt an inclusive approach to engineering practice and recognise the responsibilities, benefits and importance of supporting equality, diversity and inclusion within engineering.
+The project should consider sustainability and consider how the research may be aligned to the UN’s Sustainability goals.

 Thus, the summative assessment for this module consists of the following: